 CLIMATE CHANGE SCIENCE AND MANAGEMENT WEBINAR SERIES (ONLINE).
-This U.S. Geological Survey webinar series was developed to inform scientists, land managers, and the public about potential and predicted climate change impacts on fish and wildlife and to help guide resource management decisions across the United States.
+This U.S. Geological Survey webinar series was developed to help those engaged in climate science research better understand the range of approaches for developing actionable science.
 Video recordings with closed captioning are made available one to two weeks after each presentation.
 Information on upcoming webinars is available from the BioClimate newsletter (click to subscribe).